Canopy Review 2026: Is It Really the Best Parental App to Stop Sexting?

 Canopy parental control app Screen Time Report for Android

-We were able to block specific websites and apps on the phone.
+We blocked specific websites and apps on the phone.
 Canopy will also hide Facebook, Instagram, YouTube, and Pinterest apps on your phone and replace them with browser shortcuts instead, which makes it easier for them to monitor the content.

 Canopy parental control app turned apps into browser shortcuts for monitoring